KatLawwliet/KatLawwliet/README.md

 - 👋 Hi, I’m @KatLawwliet
 - 👀 I’m interested in ...
-La programacion orientada a objetos
+Object oriented programming
 - 🌱 I’m currently learning ...
-Java orientado a objetos
+Object oriented Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...